viewmaster111/SpeedTest-1/README.md

+#A New Version of the client is almost ready.

+ - New UI
+ - Bug Fixes
+ - Added Download of the SpeedTestGuide.

+This release will put the current client in Maintaince, and will prompt you to download the new client once released.

+The New UI is a beta feature, if it doesn't work out it will be removed.

 #Version 1.1 of SpeedTest is ready!!!

 The Errors have been fixed and a new zip is ready to be downloaded!